ATTENDANCE AND ABSENCE REPORTING PROCEDURES

 3. What happens after I have called in my child’s absence?

-The clerk II will then proceed to mark your child’s attendance record with an “Excused” or “Unexcused” absence according to Ed.Code and District policies.
+The attendance clerk will then proceed to mark your child’s attendance record with an “Excused” or “Unexcused” absence according to Ed.Code and District policies.

 4. What happens if I forget to call my child’s absence on the day of his/her absence?